petrayang2002/InterStatHub/For loop.md

 # For Loop

-For loop is useful for looping one calculation or process through a list of data when each individual data is involved in the calculation.
+For loop is useful for looping one calculation or process through a list of data.
+Ech individual data point is involved in the calculation.

 ## R